-Two adjoining galleries provide a distinct kid-friendly experience.
+Two galleries provide a distinct kid-friendly experience.
 Children visiting LEGOLAND Florida Resort during their Central Florida vacation will enjoy a slower pace at the History Center.
 They can dress up as pioneers, produce a puppet show, and explore replicas of a Seminole Chickee and pioneer cracker home.

 A special fossil exhibit features teeth from a giant megalodon shark, the leg bones of a mastodon and skulls from a giant American crocodile, and sabre tooth cat.

 History & Heritage Trail

-Through the Polk County Heritage Trail visitors can embark on a journey to explore a multitude of historic homes, vintage hotels, cemeteries, monuments, festivals, museums and much more.
-Staff at the Polk County History Center can provide recommendations for single day trips or direct you to sites based in a single city.
+Through the Polk County Heritage Trail, visitors can embark on a journey to explore a multitude of historic homes, vintage hotels, cemeteries, monuments, festivals, museums and much more.
+Staff at the History Center can provide recommendations for single day trips or direct you to sites based in a single city.